containerd/runwasi/CONTRIBUTING.md

 - Send notification in our slack channel
 - make best effort to contact the maintainers (agreed to when adding the shim)

-After 1 month of the issue being up, if not maintainer is found we will remove the shim from the project.
+After 1 month of the issue being up, if no maintainer is found we will remove the shim from the project.

 ## Getting in touch